modolabs/Kurogo-iOS-old/doc/Guide/listofmodules.rst

 Included Modules
 ###################

-Besides the Home module, Kurogo comes with a standard set of modules.
+Besides :doc:`modulehome`, Kurogo comes with a standard set of modules.
 These module are covered in the following sections.

 .. toctree::